 In this first article of a series on the mind and body struggle against everyday stress, my wife Lillie shares her findings on the importance of movement for good health.
-For the second article, click here.
+Click here for the second article, and here for the third.

 At 4am on August 19, 2019, my life was turned upside down.
 I was jolted out of sleep by sciatic nerve pain so horrible that I wanted to throw myself out of my bedroom window to end it.
 My entire left leg went into spasm for minutes, until it finally it just stopped moving.
 The pain, coming from my lower back, subsided a bit, but I felt like I had lost control of my leg.
 What the heck just happened?

 No one could tell me what was wrong at first.
 But gradually, over the course of a few days, my muscles became more and more responsive, thanks in part to the bike.
 A few weeks later, I still couldn’t walk without limping or sit in a chair without feeling a lot of sciatic pain.
 But I could ride my bike.
 So, of course I rode my bike.
 I even rode from Turin to Nice with my husband Alain for the 2019 edition of the Torino-Nice Rally, our big goal that I had been training for for months.
 I wasn’t fast and I was in pain the whole time, but I did it anyway.
 And the more I rode, the better I felt.
 By day seven, I thought I was on the road to total recovery, still not understanding exactly what had gone wrong.

 Then everything fell apart.
 I went back to work, and within days the pain came back with a vengeance.
 Convinced I had done too much exercise, my doctors told me to stop.
 Once I stopped, the pain got worse.
 I couldn’t stand.
 I couldn’t walk for more than a few minutes.
 For 5 months, I spent most of the day pinned to my couch looking out of my window towards the mountains, wondering if I would ever be able to climb them again.